paoloantinori/dockerfiles/centos/fuse/README.md

 # Docker images to setup a Red Hat JBoss Fuse test environment.

 ## NOTE:
-This step require the you to download JBoss Fuse distribution from
+This step require you to download JBoss Fuse distribution from

 http://www.jboss.org/products/fuse